EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Experiments

 \subsection{Implementation Details}

 \textbf{Model Configurations.} We employ Vicuna-7b-v1.5~\cite{zheng2023vicuna} as our LLM and SigLIP~\cite{zhai2023sigmoid_siglip} as the vision encoder.
 Specifically, SigLIP is initialized from Idefics2~\cite{laurenccon2024matters_idefics2}, which supports dynamic resolutions up to 980 $\times$ 980.
-The projector consists of a two-layer MLP, identical to that of LLaVA~\cite{liu2023llava}.
+The projector consists of a two-layer MLP.

 \textbf{Pre-training Configurations.} During the pre-training stage, we follow LLaVA to adopt blip-558k~\cite{li2022blip} for training one epoch.
 We freeze the LLM and the vision encoder, making only the projector trainable.
 We adopt AdamW~\cite{loshchilov2018decoupled_adamw} optimizer.
 The learning rate is 1e-3, followed by a linear warm-up scheduler and then a cosine decay scheduler.
 The global batch size is 256.